technofocus-pte/aoaidepth/Labguides/Use case 04-Building a chat app (using .NET) using Azure OpenAI Service and RAG/Usecase04.md

     - **Select an Azure location to use** : **East us2/west us2** (Sometimes, East US might not be available, choose location from the list mentioned below.)
+8. When prompted, enter a value for the OpenAIApiKey infrastructure parameters and then just click the button

        ![](./media/image16.png)

       ![](./media/image17.png)

-7. Wait for the resource to provision completely.
+9. Wait for the resource to provision completely.
 This process wil take 5-10 min to create al the required resources.

       ![](./media/image18.png)